zhagnx/study_linux/README.md

 study_linux
 ===========

-* Find somthing in the study_linux wiki
+* Find something in the study_linux wiki